1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 The wanderer above the sea of fog

-A shift from noble patronage to the general public created the music industry.
+A shift from noble patronage to the general public created a vibrant music industry.
 The mainstay of musicians was the vast but unsophisticated public.
 Music was marketed by publishers and concert agents.
-Dazzling showmanship and bizarre personalities were often more important than artistry.
-Audiences used music as an escape from the boredom, craving extravagant spectacle such as symphonies, opera, ballet and, especially, virtuosic displays by famous personalities.
+Showmanship and bizarre personalities were often more important than artistry.
+Audiences used music as an escape from boredom, craving extravagant spectacle such as symphonies, opera, ballet, and, especially, virtuosic displays by famous personalities.

 Dance

-Social dance provided a huge publishing market for dance music.
-Johann Strauss and his sons aroused the envy of many artistically progressive composers due to their full bank accounts and wide public recognition.
+Social dance provided a vast publishing market for dance music.
+“Waltz King” Johann Strauss and his sons aroused the envy of many artistically progressive composers due to their full bank accounts and fame.

 Critics

 The music critic's role became important for the music industry.
 Critics, via print media, had the influence to cause rejection or acceptance of new works.
-Innovative composers were constantly in conflict with critics.
+Indeed, innovative composers were in constant conflict with critics.

 The Tempest | Thomas Cole, 1801-1848 | Nature scenes were an inspiration for Romantic art and music. | High Museum of Art